 Whether you're planning a special family night out, booking ahead for the school holidays or introducing the kids to their very first big musical, there's plenty worth singing about.
 So, hurry up and book those tickets!

-- The Lion King
+Disney's The Lion King

-- Come Alive!
-The Greatest Showman Circus Spectacular
+Come Alive!
+Greatest Showman

-- Fiddler on the Roof
+Fiddler on the Roof

-- My Fair Lady
+My Fair Lady

-- SIX The Musical
+Beetlejuice The Musical

 1. The Lion King Musical